georgiadavis/georgiadavis.github.io/projects/codestudio.md

 ![an image alt text](https://cdn-images-1.medium.com/max/1600/1*DCTAcQoOW90yDoj04eWgLA@2x.jpeg)

-My role was to understand why there was a high rate of students quitting the Udacity's "Introduction to Programming"  Nanodegree before submitting their first project.
-Our team participated in cross-team design sprint to evaluate how we we create an empowering learning environment for beginner students.
+My goal was to reduce the high rate of students quitting the Udacity's "Introduction to Programming" Nanodegree before submitting their first project.
+Our team participated in cross-team design sprint to evaluate how we create an empowering learning environment for beginner students.
 We decided to execute on the idea of designing an in-browser coding environment.
 We sketched, created a wireframe, and tested a low fidelity prototype with actual students.

 ![an image alt text]({{base.siteurl}}/assets/img/codestudio1.jpeg)